shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 1. Change directory to "Two-Stage Optimizatio Model (in-progress)"
 2. run optimization_v101.m

+## Overview

+1. Optimization Model (first stage)

+Decision variables are defined: u, a continuous variable representing the capacities of the flows.
+2. Constraints:

+Upper bounds for the decision variables, u, are defined based on certain conditions such as the process order and feasible flows.
+Constraints cons_a2, cons_a3, and cons_a4 are formulated, defining the relationships between incoming and outgoing flows and ensuring the flow quantities match specified amounts.
+There's an additional penalty mechanism implemented, aiming to penalize non-negative values in u, although this part of the code is commented out.
+3. Objective Function:

+The objective of the optimization model is to minimize the sum of all capacities (u).
+Solving the Problem:

+The optimization problem is solved using the linprog function, with specific options such as the maximum runtime.
+There are also options for intlinprog to penalize the number of edges (or flows) in the solution , but they are commented out.

+4. Ford-Fulkerson algorithm (second stage):

+- The adjacency matrix is set based on the input x_sol_mod.
+- The source and sink are identified based on the size of x_sol_mod.
+- The Ford-Fulkerson algorithm is called, and the augmented paths are stored.

+5. Path and Flow Extraction:

+- The paths and flow values are extracted from the augmentedPaths obtained in the previous step.
+The paths and flows are saved in paths and - flows matrices, respectively.

+6. Traceback and Exhaustive Path Analysis:

+- A traceback analysis is performed on the paths and flows.
+This involves determining the individual delivery paths and flows.
+- The code traces back through the paths, and the traced back deliveries are accumulated in traced_back_deliveries.
+- The paths are then concatenated in reverse order, transforming and concatenating the data in a cell array format.
+- A counter delivery_counter is used to label the deliveries, and the final result is accumulated in the output cell array.

 # Additional Information

 If you have questions, do not hesitate to reach out at shahryar.monghasemi@gmail.com